Eks

 delete_cluster(name, params::Dict{String,<:Any})

-Deletes the Amazon EKS cluster control plane.
+Deletes an Amazon EKS cluster control plane.
 If you have active services in your cluster that are associated with a load balancer, you must delete those services before deleting the cluster so that the load balancers are deleted properly.
 Otherwise, you can have orphaned resources in your VPC that prevent you from being able to delete the VPC.
-For more information, see Deleting a Cluster in the Amazon EKS User Guide.
+For more information, see Deleting a cluster in the Amazon EKS User Guide.
 If you have managed node groups or Fargate profiles attached to the cluster, you must delete them first.
-For more information, see DeleteNodegroup and DeleteFargateProfile.
+For more information, see DeleteNodgroup and DeleteFargateProfile.

 Arguments